 Edible products such as infused food and capsules are a safe and exciting way to enjoy everything marijuana has to offer.
-However, dosing cannabis edibles can be tough.
-Knowing the exact edible dosage required to produce the effects you want can be incredibly difficult.
-As a result, overconsumption is common with edibles, and as we all know, consuming too much edible THC is an unpleasant experience.
+However, dosing cannabis edibles can be a confusing process of trial and error.
+Knowing the exact edible dosage required to produce the effects you want can take time and requires a little bit of guidance.
+As a result, overconsumption can happen with edibles, and as many have experience firsthand, consuming too much edible THC can be an unpleasant experience.

 While overconsumption isn’t harmful to your physical health, it can produce unpleasant effects.
-Carefully managing your THC dosage is key to an enjoyable cannabis edible experience.
+Carefully managing your THC edible dosage is key to an enjoyable marijuana edible experience.
+So let’s dig in!

 The Right THC Dosage For You

 Not everybody responds to edible THC in the same way.
-One person’s response to the same dose can be much different than someone else’s.
+One person’s response to the same THC edible dosage can be much different than someone else’s.

 Several different factors play into the way somebody reacts to edible THC.
-A high tolerance to THC from regular consumption and a slow metabolism can significantly reduce the intensity of an edible.
+A high tolerance to THC from regular consumption and a slow metabolism can significantly reduce the intensity of an edible, for example.

 Additionally, the sensitivity of an individual’s endocannabinoid system can also play a role.
-For instance, a small percentage of people are believed to be ultra-sensitive to THC, making smaller doses much more effective.
+For those who are more sensitive to the effects of THC, a smaller edible dosage is more effective.

 Finally, your height and weight both have a part to play in determining your THC tolerance.
 Generally, the larger you are, the more THC it takes to trigger your desired effects.